-6 a thriving centre for the Marine Engineering and Fishing industries and a perfect location for exploring the Waterway he last remaining waterside development site on the Haven with access to deep water is located at the heart of the UK's 'new energy capital'.
+G a thriving centre for the Marine Engineering and Fishing industries and a perfect location for exploring the Waterway 99 the most important benefit MHPA can deliver is to be a successful business able to sustain continuing investment in our core port operations he last remaining waterside development site on the Haven with access to deep water is located at the heart of the UK's 'new energy capital'.
 Set amidst the energy giants it is well positioned for connection to the established national fuel product and gas pipelines as well as the Electrical National Grid System.